Category Archives: Reviews

 Is it safe or appropriate for people who eat gluten free as a dietary choice… yeah, probably.

 Is it safe or appropriate for people with Celiac Disease or other serious gluten related condition?
-No it’s not.
+No, I don’t think you can say that See: The Celiac Patient Antibody Response to Conventional and Gluten-Removed Beer

 In the US Daura Damm cannot be labeled or marketed as gluten free yet this is the only “Gluten Free” beer on many Royal Caribbean ships.